UA-ResearchComputing-HPC/hpc-documentation/docs/running_jobs/batch_jobs/batch_directives/index.md

 ## GPUs

-!!! tip "New GPU Partitions"
+!!! info "GPU partitions must be used"
-    Beginning July 31, GPU jobs will need to use GPU-specific partitions.
+    GPU jobs will need to use GPU-specific partitions.
 See the [partitions section](#allocations-and-partitions) at the top of this page for details.

+!!! warning "GPU options are per node"
+    When using `--gres=gpu:N`, keep in mind that the total number of GPUs the job is allocated `N` is per node.

 GPUs are an optional resource that may be requested with the ```--gres``` directive.
 For an overview of the specific GPU resources available on each cluster, see our [resources page](../../../resources/compute_resources/#gpu-nodes).